riege/github-pages-build/README.md

 * Commit and push to the repository.

 Check the repository workflow `Actions`.
 There should be an action publishing the GitHub Pages.

+### Example
+This repository also acts as an example, see `docs/index.md` and result on https://riege.github.io/github-pages-build